Mutual Aid

 Learn More

-Our focus on outreach consists of feed ins, archival-based workshops, social justice youth camps and more in order to bring community together while organizing around anti-racist work and advocacy.
+Our Social Outreach Committee hosts free meal distributions, community resource fairs, archival-based workshops, social justice art youth camps and more in order to bridge intersectional issues while organizing around advocacy needs.
 Part of our mutual aid includes maintaining consistent food, household supplies, and clothing distributions to marginalized families, houseless communities, indigenous reservations and rural populations surrounding Oregon and Washington.

 #YouCantControlArt.
-Our Children’s Social Justice Council ensures that we support the development of local activism through various forms of education related art and history projects focused on civil rights and anti discrimination.
+Our Children’s Art & Social Justice Council ensures that we support the development of youth activism and civic participation through education, art and history projects.
 We firmly believe that the fight against state sanctioned discrimination is strengthened through the use of knowledge and promotion of process, policy and history.
+We have year round programming that uplifts the CASJC, including Reclaim MLK, Liberated Archives, Spring Break Out, Juneteenth, Black August and Not Black Friday.